 EPA guidelines suggest that radon levels should never exceed 148 Becquerels/meter3 (4 picocuries/liter).
 If the level exceeds, consider immediately contacting a certified radon service professional to increase your home air circulation or fix your underground ventilation system.

-What Causes Radon in the Basement?
+The 5 Causes of Radon in the Basement

 1. Natural Stone Foundations

 Many old homes were built on a foundation of natural elements like limestone, granite, and other quarry rocks.
 These natural rocks were combined with concrete or other building materials to make the building sturdier.
 Over time, certain rocks begin to decompose and erode, leading to the formation of radon gas.

 One such natural stone with high trace elements of uranium is granite.
 So, if your home foundation contains granite, chances are high that it will decompose.
 Consequently, radon gas will slip into the basement of your building.

 The soil outside your home is essentially made from twigs, trees, rocks, and decomposed animal matters, among other things.
 The topsoil layer tends to be tilled and delicate; however, as you go deeper, you will hit clay and rock sub-layers.